tylim88/Crypto-Symbol/README.md

 ## Usage

-**Normally ticker symbol is [unique](https://coinmarketcap.com/alexandria/glossary/ticker-symbol), but for whatever reason on very rare occasional, CMC take in new coin that has the same ticker symbol.
-If duplicated names or symbols are found in the CoinMarketCap list, the library keep only the one with higher rank(larger market cap).
-This check is case-insensitive.
-If you need coins with lower rank, you can add it yourself, keep in mind to use unique name and unique symbol for them.**
+**Normally ticker symbol is [unique](https://coinmarketcap.com/alexandria/glossary/ticker-symbol), but for whatever reason on very rare occasional, CMC lists new coin that has the same ticker symbol(case-insensitive).
+If duplicated names or symbols are found in the CoinMarketCap list, the library keep higher rank(larger market cap) coins.
+If you need lower rank coins, please can add it yourself.
+Keep in mind to use unique name and unique symbol for them.**

 🎵 Get Pairs Object